 How Much Do Mobile Proxies for Instagram Cost?

-For Instagram-specific workloads, bandwidth consumption is generally modest - an actively managed Instagram account typically uses 0.5-2 GB per month depending on content posting volume and engagement patterns.
-A 10-account agency setup at moderate activity typically runs 20-50 GB per month, or $110-$275 in mobile proxy bandwidth at the Silver tier.
+For Instagram-specific workloads, bandwidth consumption is generally modest.
+An actively managed Instagram account typically uses 0.5-2 GB per month depending on content posting volume and engagement patterns.
+A 10-account agency setup at moderate activity typically runs 20-50 GB per month, or $71-$178 in mobile proxy bandwidth at the Pay As You Go tier.

-Compare this to the cost of replacing banned Instagram accounts: rebuilding a warmed-up account with 1,000 followers from scratch easily costs $50-$200 in agency time alone.
-Mobile proxies quickly pay for themselves against the avoided account loss.
+Compare that to the cost of replacing banned Instagram accounts: rebuilding a warmed-up account with 1,000 followers from scratch easily costs $50-$200 in agency time alone.
+Mobile proxies pay for themselves quickly against the avoided account loss.
 See full pricing at Mobile Proxy Pricing.

 Get Started With Databay Mobile Proxies